elefevre/elements-of-unit-testing-style/README.md

 Should you test your wrapper classes?
 My advise is to make them so simple that testing should not be necessary.

-Use builders to mock classes instantiated in your production code
+Use factoris to help mock classes instantiated in production code
 -----------------------------------------------------------------

 Instantiating things in your production code is usually not a problem.
 You instantiate a new object, manipulate it, and use its result (or send it to another service).
 Reasonably easy to test.